-How to Detect It: A network that has a high amount of congestion will experience high latency, jitter increases, and higher than normal loss rates.
-Measuring the congestion is done through network monitoring looking at these factors and seeing how they vary throughout the day.
-Congestion can last a few minutes at a time or longer, but anything less than the speeds that the ISP promises for their service is considered bandwidth congestion.
+How to Detect It: A network with a high amount of congestion experiences high latency, increased jitter, and higher than normal packet loss rates.
+Network monitoring measures the congestion by looking at these factors and watching how they vary throughout the day.
+Congestion can last a few minutes at a time or longer, but anything less than the speeds that your Internet Service Provider (ISP) promises is considered bandwidth congestion.

 2. Faulty Networking Wires

-When working on a wired network, the Ethernet cables can be the reason that you are experiencing packet loss.
-These wires handle a lot of traffic, so if they have deteriorated, packet loss issues will occur and data will be sent inefficiently.
-Any cable that is damaged or not connected properly will increase the electrical signals that travel along with the data that you’re sending.
+These physical wires handle a lot of traffic.
+If they have deteriorated, data can’t be efficiently sent, leading to packet loss.
+Any cable that is damaged or not connected properly increases the electrical signals that travel along with the data that you’re sending, compounding the issue.

 Dirty fiber connectors are also a significant source of packet loss.

-How to Detect It: If you suspect that faulty wires are the cause of your packet loss, then check your cables thoroughly to make sure that there is no visible exterior damage.
-Make sure that you also check the network connection points to confirm that they are secure.
+How to Detect It: If you suspect that faulty wires are causing packet loss, physically check your cables thoroughly and ensure there is no visible exterior damage.
+Also, check the network connection points to confirm they are secure and completely in place.

 3. Faulty or Insufficient Hardware

-How to Detect It: When you have an issue with a specific piece of hardware, some computers are likely to give you an error message that will let you know that the device is not working as intended.
-Make sure to monitor any piece of hardware that could be outdated to see if it is performing properly.
-Any malfunctions should easily be noted in the hardware logs for the device.
+How to Detect It: When you have an issue with a specific piece of hardware, some computers display an error message, alerting you that the device is not working as intended.
+Monitor any pieces of hardware — especially older ones — to ensure proper performance.
+Any malfunctions should also be noted in device hardware logs.

 4. Software Issues

-How to Detect It: If your connection seems slow, you can check to see if specific software or an application is using a lot of bandwidth when it is not being used.
-You can use Task Manager in your computer to see how the apps are communicating with the network.
-There is even a tab that will show you the history of the last 30 days so that you can compare the usage with the latency that you are experiencing.
+How to Detect It: If your connection seems slow, check to see if specific software or an application is using a lot of bandwidth even when not in use.
+A computer’s Task Manager/Activity Monitor tool shows how apps are currently communicating with the network and app communication history from the last 30 days.
+This makes it easy to compare the usage with the latency that you are experiencing.